 G is for garage sales, where we purchase the vast majority of our clothing, household supplies, books, and toys.
 To learn more about our method of power garage sale shopping, please see this post.

 H is for hair, which I stopped coloring 4 months ago.
-At age almost-38, I’ve decided to wear my gray (which I have earned, believe me) proudly, because God says, "Gray hair is a crown of glory; it is gained in a righteous life." ~ Proverbs 16:31.
-To follow my transformation, please see My Aging with Grace Project.
+At age almost-38, I’ve decided to wear my gray (which I have earned, believe me) proudly, because God says, “Gray hair is a crown of glory; it is gained in a righteous life.” ~ Proverbs 16:31.
+To follow my transformation, please see my Aging with Grace posts.

 I is for IVF, without which I would not have my 3 adorable, hilarious children, who bring so much happiness and fun to our lives.
-If you’re interested in learning more about IVF, please see, How Our Babies Came to Be, and IVF Explained.
+If you’re interested in learning more about IVF, please see, My In Vitro Fertilization Story, and IVF Explained.

 J is for Jesus, whose grace made this blessed and abundant life possible.
 He is the reason for all that I do.